2026 Sarawak state election: Electoral system

-Elections in Malaysia are conducted at the federal and state levels.
-Federal elections elect members of the Dewan Rakyat, the lower house of Parliament, while state elections in each of the 13 states elect members of their respective state legislative assembly.
-As Malaysia follows the Westminster system of government, the head of government (Prime Minister at the federal level and the Menteri Besar/Chief Ministers/Premier at the state level) is the person who commands the confidence of the majority of members in the respective legislature – this is normally the leader of the party or coalition with the majority of seats in the legislature.
+Elections in Malaysia are held at both the federal and state levels.
+The federal elections elect members of the Dewan Rakyat (lower house of parliament), while the state elections for each of the 13 states elect members of their respective state legislative assemblies.
+As Malaysia follows the Westminster system of government, the head of government (the Prime Minister at the federal level and the Menteri Besar/Chief Minister/Premier at the state level) is the individual who commands the confidence of the majority of the members of the legislative assembly, who is usually the leader of the party or coalition with the majority of seats.